UN-OCHA/docstore-site/README.md

 | fields_allowed | true | No | Other providers can add their fields |
 | author | | Yes | The person who created this |
 | allow_duplicates | true | No | Allow duplicate term names |

+Creating fields on a vocabulary is the same process as adding fields to a document type.

+## Terms

+Terms can be created either at `api/terms` or using the vocabulary specific `api/vocabularies/{id}/terms`

 ## Files